zazuko/expressive-rdf-mapper/README.md

 ### Using Eclipse

-1) Download and install Eclipse "Eclipse IDE 2022-03" (or newer): https://www.eclipse.org/downloads/packages/
+1) Download and install Eclipse "Eclipse IDE 2023-12" (or newer): https://www.eclipse.org/downloads/packages/
-   * Recommended package: *Eclipse IDE for Java Developers*
+   * Package: *Eclipse IDE for Java and DSL Developers*
    * Hint: The Eclipse Installer now also includes a JRE.
 A Java 11 or newer JRE/JDK is required.

 2) Start Eclipse and install the extension: